kumlali/handyjenkins/README.md

 # Creating Your Jenkins Image By Customizing `handyjenkins` Source
 * Clone https://github.com/kumlali/handyjenkins.git
-* Put your certificates (SSL, proxy, Gitea, SVN, Artifactory etc.) into `certs` directory.
-Skip this step if you do not need Jenkins to serve on HTTPS port and to connect Gitea, SVN, Artifactory etc. via HTTPS.
+* Put your Jenkins HTTPS key and certificate into `certs` directory.
+Skip this step if you do not need Jenkins to serve on HTTPS port.
+* Put your proxy certificate into `certs` directory.
+Skip this step if proxy server does not exist.
+* Put your Gitea, SVN, Artifactory etc. certificates into `certs` directory.
+Skip this step if those applications do not serve on HTTPS port.
-* Replace `conf/settings.xml` with the one having your company's private Maven repository definitions.
+* Replace `conf/settings.xml` with the one that has your company's private Maven repository definitions.
 Skip this step if you do not have private repository and customized `settings.xml` for your environment.
 * Replace sample `ssh/id_rsa` and `ssh/id_rsa.pub` files with yours.
 For testing purposes, you can use sample files and add content of `ssh/id_rsa.pub` into `authorized_keys` of your target servers.
 However, please be warned that it is not safe and recomended.
 Skip this step if you do not need to ssh via key-based authentication.
+* If you need, copy your existing jobs into `jobs` directory.
+You can, of course, delete `handyjenkins`s own jobs.
 * Build the image.
-If you are required to use proxy server to access internet, you need to provide build arguments for the proxy server:
+If proxy server exists, you need to provide build arguments for the proxy server.
+Skip these arguments otherwise:
 ```bash
 docker build \
   --build-arg HTTP_PROXY="http://proxy.mycompany.com:8080" \